seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IMOGEN**
 No, my lord;
-I have got two worlds by ’t.
+I have got two worlds by 't.
 O my gentle brothers,
 Have we thus met?
 O, never say hereafter
-But I am truest speaker you call’d me brother,
+But I am truest speaker you call'd me brother,
 When I was but your sister; I you brothers,
 When ye were so indeed.

 **CYMBELINE**
-Did you e’er meet?
+Did you e'er meet?

 **ARVIRAGUS**
 Ay, my good lord.